rspeed/Django-MetaSettings/README.markdown

 ### Create the environment specific settings files

 Start by creating a folder to store the settings files.
-Since Django MetaSettings doesn't use ``import``, so the folder doesn't need to be a package.
-You can call the folder anything you want, but settings is recommended for the sake of simplicity.
+Django MetaSettings doesn't use ``import``, so the folder doesn't need to be a package.
+You can call the folder anything you want, but "settings" is likely the most intuitive choice.

 ``mkdir settings``

 Create a python script for each set of environmental conditions, containing the apropriate settings.
-For example, development.py might enable debugging and debug_toolbar.
+For example, development.py might enable debugging and the Django Debug Toolbar.

 ``` python
 """